bryanknox/bryanknox.github.io/_posts/2021-12-08-dotnet-user-secrets-init-cli-notes.md

 Defaults to a new GUID.

-The user secret ID is set as the value of the `<UserSecretsId>` element added to the Visual Studio project file.
+The specified user secret ID is set as the inner text of the `<UserSecretsId>` element added or updated in the Visual Studio project file.

 The user secret ID to used can be simple text, it does not need to be a GUID.